mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 * Note the change here from _Local Education Agency Id_ used in 2020-2021.

 ## API Resources and Certification Scenarios
-For details on the 2021-2022 API Resources and Certification Scenarios, see the [Sandbox Certification Scenarios documentation](sandbox_cert_a_toc.md).
-That documentation contains resources and scenarios for the various programs MDE has incorporated into Ed-Fi, including:
+For details on the current API Resources and Certification Scenarios, see the [Sandbox Certification Scenarios documentation](sandbox_cert_a_toc.md).
+That documentation contains resources and scenarios for the various programs MDE has incorporated into Ed-Fi.
-- MARSS and Ancestry Ethnic Origin
-- Early Education
-- Digital Equity
-- MCCC
-- 21st Century Learning Center Grant Program

 ## Read-Only API endpoints
 Several of the required data elements are provided by MDE within the ODS.
 This section details those elements.